josepbau/Lone-Star-Lords-Motor-Club/content/example-folder-02/Example doc 03.md

 ---
 title: A third example doc inside a folder
+When the Lone Star Lords Motor Club was founded:
 ---
 This is an example doc.
 Docs are Markdown files inside the `content/` directory.

 ---

 Return to the [[content/index]]